heychaeyin/Oogway-Bot/README.md

 # Oogway Bot: Sentiment Analysis & Philosophical Advice

 This project is a sentiment analysis tool that detects emotions in user-provided text and returns a piece of philosophical advice tailored to those emotions.
 It was created in the Summer of 2022 as a part of [**AI Camp's**](https://www.ai-camp.org/) summer session along with five other teammates and a mentor to guide us.
+> **Note:** This project was completed a while ago; as a result, some files or resources may be outdated or missing so I don't think the project can run.
 ---

 ## Table of Contents